meteor-useraccounts/meteor/packages/accounts-base/API.md

 account.
 While `func` is running, any calls to server-side login methods on the default connection that would normally caused the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run), will not create an account and will instead create an identity.
-The identity will be from the server-side login method in a special error object.
-Use `Identity.fireAttemptCompletion` to extract the identity and fire the `Identity.onAttemptCompletion` callbacks.
+Use `Identity.fireAttemptCompletion` to get the identity and fire the `Identity.onAttemptCompletion` callbacks.

-### `Identity.fireAttemptCompletion(err, state)`
+### `Identity.fireAttemptCompletion(err, service, method, state)`

-Filters any identity out of `err` and passes it and `state` to each of the `Identity.onAttemptCompletion` callbacks.
+Retrieves the user's most recent identity and passes it to the `Identity.onAttemptCompletion` callbacks along with the other arguments.

 ## Server-side API